 - a low place to wallow in self-pity.

-Still, I understand if the term “nobody” wouldn’t sit well, or “being nobody” isn’t particularly the thing you’d advertise to your peers.
-For so long we’ve been taught to dream of attaining a status in which people would respect us.
-It would be hard to unlearn all this conditioning, but know that it’s okay to be simple, to be mediocre.
+Still, it’s understandable if “being nobody” isn’t particularly the thing you’d advertise to your peers.
+For so long, we’ve been taught to dream of attaining a level where people would respect us.
+To unlearn this is to unpack our collective identity.
+For now, know that it’s okay to be simple, to be mediocre.
 Be content with your contribution.

-In his essay “The Mediocrity Principle” P.Z.
+In his essay “The Mediocrity Principle1” P.Z.
 Myers bluntly states:

 [You] aren’t special.